-Dr. Mrs. Daniella Delali Sedegah is a Senior Lecturer at the School of Sustainable Development of the University of Environment and Sustainable Development (UESD), Somanya, Ghana.
-Having completed a Post-Doctoral fellowship at Obafemi Awolowo University (Ile Ife, Nigeria) under the Climate Impacts Research Capacity and Leadership Enhancement (CIRCLE) in Sub-Saharan Africa programme in 2016 under the management of the Association of Commonwealth Universities (ACU) and the African Academy of Sciences (AAS), she holds a PhD in Development Studies (ISSER, University of Ghana), MPhil in Social Work (University of Ghana) and a Bachelor of Arts in Integrated Development Studies (University for Development Studies).
-She is an interdisciplinary social scientist with research interests in issues of climate change adaptation, gender and development, management of natural resources and rural/community development.
-She is a Research Fellow at the Regional Center for Energy and Environmental Sustainability (RCEES).
-Her career has evolved over the years, starting off as a Senior Research Assistant, Assistant Lecturer, Lecturer to her current position as a Senior Lecturer.
-Her years of research and teaching experience spans over a decade beginning from the University for Development Studies, Presbyterian University College, Ghana and the University for Energy and Natural Resources before joining UESD.
-She has to her credit, publications in the areas of climate change, water management, gender and rural development.
+Dr. Sedegah is an interdisciplinary social scientist with research interests in issues of climate change adaptation, gender and development, management of natural resources and rural/community development.
+She serves as a Research Fellow at the Regional Center for Energy and Environmental Sustainability (RCEES).
+Her career has evolved over the years, starting as a Senior Research Assistant, Assistant Lecturer, Lecturer, to her current rank as a Senior Lecturer.
+Her years of research and teaching experience span over a decade beginning from the University for Development Studies, Presbyterian University, Ghana and University of Energy and Natural Resources before joining UESD.
+She has to her credit, several publications in her research areas and assessed masters, doctoral and post-doctoral research work.

 Issues of Gender, Sustainable Development, Climate Change & Rural/Community Development